ApiLogicServer/Docs/docs/index.md

 === "3.
 Customize API"

-    Standards-based customization - use your IDE, and standard packages such as Flask and SQLAlchemy:
+    **Standards-based customization** - use your IDE, and standard packages such as Flask and SQLAlchemy:

     ![Customize API](images/nutshell/customize-api.png)

 === "4.
 Customize Logic"

-    Customization includes declarative logic, using rules.
-Create and debug these using Python and your IDE (e.g., code completion, debugger):
+    Customization includes **declarative logic, using rules.**  Create and debug these using Python and your IDE (e.g., code completion, debugger):

     ![Declarative Logic](images/nutshell/declare-logic.png)

 === "5.
 Deploy"

-    Project are container-ready.
+    Projects are container-ready.
 To create a docker image:

     ![Create Image](images/nutshell/build-image.png)